What’s the difference between Cinematic and

 Longer video.
 Longer does not suit all couples, however, there are

-chapter points all through the video to quickly skip through the production.
+chapter points all through the video to quickly skip to the part you want.

 - Cinematic -